-110. Where a spill or an unauthorized discharge occurs that is of a reportable quantity under the Yukon Spills Regulations, the Licensee must immediately contact the 24-hour Yukon Spill Report telephone number, (867) 667-7244 and implement the Spill Contingency Plan.
-A detailed written report on any such event including, but not limited to, dates, quantities, parameters, causes and other relevant details and explanations, must be submitted to the Board not later than 10 days after the occurrence.

-111. The Licensee must apply the relevant procedures in the Spill Contingency Plan.
-The Licensee must review the Spill Contingency Plan annually and must provide a summary of that review, including any revisions to the plan, as a component of the annual report.

-112. The Licensee must maintain a log book of all spills or unauthorized discharge occurrences, including spills that are less than the reportable quantities under the Yukon Spills Regulations.
+- 110. Where a spill or an unauthorized discharge occurs that is of a reportable quantity under the Yukon Spills Regulations, the Licensee must immediately contact the 24-hour Yukon Spill Report telephone number, (867) 667-7244 and implement the Spill Contingency Plan.
+A detailed written report on any such event including, but not limited to, dates, quantities, parameters, causes and other relevant details and explanations, must be submitted to the Board not later than 10 days after the occurrence. - 111.
+The Licensee must apply the relevant procedures in the Spill Contingency Plan.
+The Licensee must review the Spill Contingency Plan annually and must provide a summary of that review, including any revisions to the plan, as a component of the annual report. - 112.
+The Licensee must maintain a log book of all spills or unauthorized discharge occurrences, including spills that are less than the reportable quantities under the Yukon Spills Regulations.
 The log book must be made available at the request of an Inspector.
-The log book must include, but not necessarily be limited to the:

-- a) date and time of the spill;

-- b) substance spilt or discharged;

-- c) approximate amount spilt or discharged;

-- d) location of the spill;

-- e) distance between the spill or discharge and the nearest Watercourse; and

-- f) remedial measures taken to contain and clean-up the spill area or to cease the unauthorized discharge.

-113. The Licensee must include a summary of all spills or unauthorized discharges that occur, as part of the monthly reports, within 30 days of the spill occurrence.

-114. The Licensee must ensure all relevant personnel are trained in procedures to be followed and equipment to be used in the containment of a spill.
+The log book must include, but not necessarily be limited to the: - a) date and time of the spill, - b) substance spilt or discharged, - c) approximate amount spilt or discharged, - d) location of the spill, - e) distance between the spill or discharge and the nearest Watercourse, and - f) remedial measures taken to contain and clean-up the spill area or to cease the unauthorized discharge. - 113.
+The Licensee must include a summary of all spills or unauthorized discharges that occur, as part of the monthly reports, within 30 days of the spill occurrence. - 114.
+The Licensee must ensure all relevant personnel are trained in procedures to be followed and equipment to be used in the containment of a spill. - 115.
+The Licensee must post the Spill Contingency Plan on site for the duration of the project.

-115. The Licensee must post the Spill Contingency Plan on site for the duration of the project.
-For more details, see the Spill Contingency Plan and the Emergency Response Plan updated in October 2020.
-All incident reports including the occurrence of a spill, should it occur, will be forwarded to the First Nations of Na-Cho Nyak Dun (FNNND).
+For more details, see the KHSD Mining Operations Spill Contingency Plan and the Emergency Response Plan updated in November 2020.
+All incident reports including the occurrence of a spill, should it occur, will be forwarded to the FNNND.

-11. ADAPTIVE MANAGEMENT PLAN (AMP)
+11 ADAPTIVE MANAGEMENT PLAN